Emily (cow)

-Emily was a cow (Bos taurus) who escaped from a slaughterhouse in Hopkinton, Massachusetts, by jumping a gate and wandered for 40 days eluding capture.
+Emily was a cow (Bos taurus) who escaped from a slaughterhouse in Hopkinton, Massachusetts in 1995 by jumping a gate and wandered for 40 days eluding capture.
 She found lasting refuge at the Peace Abbey in Sherborn, Massachusetts, until her death in 2003.
-During her 8 years' stay in the abbey, the cow became a figurehead of animal rights and a meat-free diet.
+During her 8 years' stay in the abbey, the cow became a figurehead of animal rights and vegetarianism.

 The "Sacred Cow Animal Rights Memorial" was built on her grave with a life-sized statue of her.

 Escape from the slaughterhouse

 On November 14, 1995, Emily, a three-year-old heifer weighing 1600 lb, escaped from a slaughterhouse, A. Arena & Sons Inc, in Hopkinton by jumping a 5 ft gate, minutes before she would have been killed.
 In record amounts of snow, Emily was spotted foraging through backyards for food.
 It was said that local townspeople helped the cow evade capture for 40 days.
 Elmwood Farm in Hopkinton, which donates produce to needy people in Worcester County, even started feeding her with crops produced on their land.
 Oftentimes, she was seen running with a herd of deer, which made headlines in local newspapers.
 After several failed attempts to capture the animal, the police had been ordered to shoot her on sight.